ArchiDog1998/RotationSolver/README.md

 * Cure 2 becomes Cure when synced below level 30
 * Cure 2 and Medica become Afflatus Solace and Rapture respectively when lilies are available
 * Benefic 2 becomes Benefic when synced below level 26
-* Sleeve Draw becomes Minor Arcana when a card is drawn.
+* Minor Arcana becomes Sleeve Draw when a card is not drawn.
 * Royal Authority combo and Prominence combo become Holy Spirit/Circle when Requiescat is up
 * Holy Spirit/Circle become Confiteor when MP is lower than 4000 and Requiescat is up
 * Dragon Kick becomes Bootshine while a form is up and Leaden Fist is up.